wrightmat/dnd-eberron/locations/Northedge.md

 - **The Rat’s Nest**: This tavern caters primarily to the shifters of Lower Northedge, and serves food and drink in the style of the Eldeen Reaches.
 The customers of the Rat’s Nest are more inclined to gossip than to violence; the shifters of Northedge are as industrious and honest as any other citizen of the ward.
 However, the presence of Fathen’s Shrine hangs over the tavern like a shadow, and the regulars have an unfriendly attitude toward any follower of the Silver Flame.

 ##### Stoneyard (Apartment townhomes)
 > Balcony orchards line the exterior towers of this quiet residential district, and small parks are scattered throughout the district.
 A large number of shifters inhabit the area, and shifter children scamper through the trees with great enthusiasm and agility.

 Stoneyard is a peaceful residential district, notable primarily for its significant shifter population and the large number of orchards and parks scattered throughout the region.
 Shifter children often use the parks for hrazhak matches, swinging through the trees and racing through the grass.
 A druid named Teln (N male shifter druid 3) helps to maintain the foliage and tend to those injured in hrazhak; in exchange for his services, the locals provide for his needs.
 Teln follows the Gatekeeper tradition, and sends word to the Gatehouse in Skysedge Park if he sees anything disturbing.

 ##### Longstairs (Apartment townhomes)
 > Most of the towers in this residential district have stairs that wrap around the outside of the buildings.
 The people go about their business with quiet determination, and keep a suspicious eye on any strangers.

 Longstairs is a quiet residential district, and its inhabitants like it that way.
 The people of Longstairs are primarily human and dwarf commoners, with a few experts and magewrights mixed in.
 These citizens go out of their way to maintain the stability of the neighborhood, and anything disruptive is quickly met with unified opposition.
 The apartments in Longstairs are reasonably priced and well maintained.
 However, adventurers who settle in Longstairs may have to make an extra effort to fit in; characters that engage in wild antics may be run out of the neighborbood.

 #### Middle Northedge

-Character: Peaceful residential area, home to skilled crafters and successful merchants.
+>Peaceful residential area, home to skilled crafters and successful merchants.

 Middle Northedge is a peaceful residential ward, featuring some of the finest average housing in the city.
 The inhabitants are successful, hardworking folk, and the streets are clean and quiet.
 Much of the dwarf population of the city lives in this ward.

 ##### Holdfast (Dwarf neighborhood)
 > Dwarves fill streets of Holdfast, though few have the accent or wear the clothing of the Mror Holds.
 The ringing of anvils and song of steel on steel can be heard rising from the smithies in the center to the district, and masons pass by with cartloads of stone.
 The people seem to be very industrious, and reasonably well off.

 When King Galifar I’s son, Karrn, invaded the Mror Holds, the dwarf nation was in a state of anarchy and constant clan warfare.
 Despite the barbaric state of their realm, the dwarves were natural miners and stonemasons with an innate talent for building fortifications.
 When King Galifar decided to rebuild the city of Sharn, he brought in a force of dwarf engineers and laborers from the Mror Holds.
 Dwarf hands played an important role in the rebirth of Sharn, and as the city grew it developed a sizeable dwarf population.
 Over the centuries, many dwarves spread across the city, abandoning their ancient roots.
 But other families remained together, forming a strong dwarf community.
 In time, they settled in the district they named Holdfast.